LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/misc/implementationguidemanual.md

 ### LiveEngage Configuration

-1. Connect to your account via LiveEngage, click on the campaigns tab.
+1. Connect to your account via LiveEngage, click on the Campaign Builder tab.
 Then choose "Data Sources"

 ![Data Sources](img/androiddatasources.jpg)